 IB Chemistry may not be quite as easy as this penguin makes it seems.
 So to help you out, I have compiled the best FREE online IB Chemistry Study Guides and Notes into one helpful article.
-I will order this IB Chemistry Study Guide using the IB Chemistry Syllabus.
+I've organized this IB Chemistry Study Guide using the order laid out in the IB Chemistry Syllabus.

 How to Use This IB Chemistry Study Guide

 If there is one specific topic that you need more help with, use the Command + F function on your computer to search this guide for that subject.
 So, if you hope to read about The Mole Concept, use Command + F to bring up the search function.
 Type in “Mole Concept” and it will bring up all of the study materials for The Mole Concept.

 If you are looking for summary material to help you study for the IB Chemistry papers, check out the Overall Reviews section for great overall study resources.
 I've listed the notes and guides by topic.

 You should glance at this article during the school year to help you study for in-class tests and quizzes if you need more assistance or if you struggled to understand certain lectures in your IB Chemistry course.
 If you want additional help, read our article on the best IB Chemistry books to find additional study resources.
 You should be learning the material over the course of the school year and not cramming right before the IB Chemistry papers.